JeffreyAmofa/notes/README.md

-# Notes in a life of a developer
+# Notes in a Life of a Developer
-My notes along the trouble of a developer.
+My notes along the daily trouble of a developer.
 For me and the public community.

 ## SSH Key in Github
 1. Generate a local ssh-key: `ssh-keygen -t ed25519` or `ssh-keygen`